aashishk7/rest-assured-restful-booker/README.md

-# rest-assured-restful-booker-allure
+# API Test Automation using RestAssured for Restful-Booker

-# Rest Assured enables you to test REST APIs using java libraries and integrates well with different build management tools.
+- Rest Assured enables you to test REST APIs using java libraries and integrates well with different build management tools.
-# It has very efficient matching techniques, using different libraries like Hamcrest , Json Assert so asserting your expected results is also pretty straight forward.
+- It has very efficient matching techniques, using different libraries like Hamcrest , Json Assert so asserting your expected results is also pretty straight forward.
-# Rest Assured has methods to fetch data from almost every part of the request and response no matter how complex the JSON structures are.
+- Rest Assured has methods to fetch data from almost every part of the request and response no matter how complex the JSON structures are.
-# Allure is an open sourced framework that leverages junit or testng test results to create an HTML report with both high level and detailed views.
+- Allure is an open sourced framework that leverages junit or testng test results to create an HTML report with both high level and detailed views.

-Some of the pre-requisites before running this code on your local:
+**Pre-requisites before running this code on your local:**

-Prerequisite - 1
-You should have Gradle and Java installed on your local system and to check if it is correctly installed. gradle -v java -v
+- You should have Gradle and Java installed on your local system and to check if it is correctly installed.

+   _gradle -v_

+   _java -v_

-Other dependencies are present in build.gradle file
+- Other dependencies are present in build.gradle file

-How to Run tests (Create , Update and Delete Request) Use below command to run the whole test suite : gradle clean test
+**How to Run Tests** **(Create,Update and Delete Request):**

+Use below command to run the whole test suite:

+   _gradle clean test_

+To Generate Allure Report, run below commands after running the test:

+  _allure serve allure-results_

-How to Verify Report
+**How to Verify Report:**

-Access below file and open it using any browser : rest-assured-restful-booker/build/reports/tests/test/index.html
+Access below file and open it using any browser:

+_rest-assured-restful-booker/build/reports/tests/test/index.html_

-Sample Test Results is available at : rest-assured-restful-booker/results
+**Sample Test Results are available at:**

+_rest-assured-restful-booker/results_

-Some of the recommendations/improvements to scale/stabilize this framework :
+**Some of the recommendations/improvements to scale/stabilize this framework :**
 * Dockerize and run the framework as part of your daily builds
 * Parameterising your Data using TestNG Annotations or using any external Data Source like csv.
 I have used Faker library which suited the use case
 * Running Parallel tests using Java multithreading concepts